What’s your vision? Do you have one or even know what it means?

 When you’re ready…and I would say there’s no better time than now, here’s my invitation to begin crafting and committing to your vision, today.

-Both resources are super helpful and inspiring, and will get you going.
+Each of these resources are inspiring and will get you going.

 Give yourself permission.